Does Your Website Run On WordPress? How To Tell

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-Wappalyzer is also an easy extension to install and use.
+Wappalyzer is also an easy to install and very easy to use web browser extension.

 Wappalyzer

-If the WordPress icon displays on your browser menu (as shown in the screenshot above), then the site uses WordPress.
+If you see the WordPress icon on the browser menu (as the above screen shot shows), then the site has been built with WordPress.

 SpyBar